-We don’t always need surgery right away.
-In fact, cataracts are known to be slowly progressive, so don’t worry, you have some time to play with.
+We don’t always need an operation right away.
+In fact, your eye doctor or ophthalmologist will tell you that cataracts are known to be slowly progressive, so don’t worry, you have some time to play with.

-So ask yourself: How has my decrease in vision impacting my life?
+So ask yourself: How has my decrease in vision impacted my life?
 Depending on what your usual daily activities are, I would ask my patients a series of questions revolving around that.
-For example: Can you still drive at night with ease?
+For example: Can you still drive at night with ease without much blurry vision?
 Can you still read the newspapers?
 Can you still see your Excel spreadsheet?
 Can you still see the ball when you golf?

 - Do I have any co-existing conditions that may need to be addressed?

-Many people think that they require treatment for cataracts only, and fail to consider their entire eye in a holistic manner.
+As your eye doctor and ophthalmologist, I must tell you that many people think that they require treatment for cataracts only, and fail to consider their entire eye in a holistic manner.
 Know that it is not possible to have good visual outcome if there are co-existing retinal problems, glaucoma etc. During your pre-surgery eye assessment with me, I will be able to explain to you whether you have any other eye conditions that need to be treated.
-Often, these conditions can be treated in the same setting.
+Often, these eye problems can be treated in the same setting.

 Lastly, if you have extremely troublesome floaters that are disturbing your daily living and worsening your quality of life, I would be able to discuss with you the pros and cons of having these annoying floaters removed during your cataract surgery.

 - What sort of vision correction do I want after surgery?